admaunaloa/per_f4_c/README.md

 ## COMPILATION
 The library can coexist with the standard library.
 Just add the directories to the project.
-Note: the STMF439 is also good for other STM32F4 types, it provides all possible peripherals.
+Note: the STMF439 is also good for other F4 types, it provides all possible peripherals.
-Add the include libraries: STM32/inc, STM32F439/inc, Nucleo_439
+Add the include libraries: F4/inc, F439/inc, Nucleo
 If required, compile the files: per_bit.c, per_gpio.c, per_dep.c and bsp_dep.c

 ## THE END